Camera Link is an industry standard hosted by the Association for Advanced Automation (A3, which includes the former AIA) and was released in 2000.

 Camera Link – past, present and future

 v1.0 of the Camera Link standard was introduced in October 2000.
 Later versions included greater support for software functionality, support for the smaller HDR/SDR connector (in addition to the original MDR connector), Power over Camera Link (PoCL®) and improved cable performance.
-The current version, 2.0, was released in November 2011.
+The current version is 2.1.

 At present it is not a requirement for Camera Link frame grabbers to support GenICam, and while many manufacturers have chosen to offer a certain level of support, Active Silicon is unique in its ability of providing full GenICam compatibility and support for all our FireBird Camera Link frame grabbers.